FireShredder24/dungeoneer/README.txt

 -high intelligence

 Cleric
--specializes in Magic damage but also has medium melee and ranged damage -Medium HP
+-medium melee and ranged damage, however no magic At The Moment(see Planned Features in the documentation) -Medium HP
 -high intelligence and charisma
 -----------------------